Do you know when Facebook goes down? Do you get frustrated? You are not alone.

-You’ve probably heard me and others often say “you must have a blog for your business in case your rented space on social media ever went down.”
+You’ve probably heard me and others often say “that you must have a blog for your business in case your rented space on social media ever went down.”

 Remember the days when the fail whale would show up often on Twitter?
 I would quickly move on to other social networks.

-It was reoccurring thing for a while there on Twitter.
+It was a reoccurring thing for a while there on Twitter.
 But I didn’t leave Twitter for long.
-Many others may have and headed over to Facebook or Google+ back then.
+Many others may have done it and headed over to Facebook back then.

-Here are the tweets from that day when Facebook went down
+The tweets from that day when Facebook went down in 2017

 Facebook is down: Social media site not working as users struggle to get online – https://t.co/6Czl5rdyyA